d-oliveros/nest/README.md

 After running the example, the first worker will go to the articles feed, scrape the 30 articles in the list, store those scraped items in the database, and queue scraping jobs to those articles by their article ID.
 Then, it will paginate and scrape the next page of the feed.

 Meanwhile, the other workers will pick the jobs in the queue, scrape the article pages, and update the article in the database by their article ID.

+Remember you can find the [full example's code here](https://github.com/d-oliveros/nest-hackernews).

 #### Nest will avoid scraping URLs that have already been scraped